 If you’re worried about your personal credit history and how it may impact your loan application, it’s also worth going to your local bank and chatting with an expert.
 Most lenders will assess business loan applications on a case-by-case basis, and your own personal circumstances will often be weighed or discounted against a rock-solid business plan.

-Since its launch, the government’s Start Up Loans Company has extended over £350m worth of funding to some 50,000 businesses, and each one of those loans are backed by the government.
+Since its launch, the government’s Start Up Loans Company has extended over £400m worth of funding to some 50,000 businesses, and each one of those loans is backed by the government.

-These loans are designed exclusively for businesses that have been trading less than 24 months, which means you can’t apply for the scheme if you’ve got an old business that needs a cash injection.
-By applying for the scheme, you could borrow up to £25,000 with a fixed interest rate of 6%.
+These loans are designed exclusively for businesses that have been trading for less than 24 months, which means you can’t apply for the scheme if you’ve got an old business that needs a cash injection.
+By applying for this startup finance scheme, you could borrow up to £25,000 with a fixed interest rate of 6%.
 That might not be the lowest interest rate deal on the market, but it’s certainly generous.

 Loans are repayable between one and five years, and the government will never charge you a set-up fee or an early repayment charge if you want to settle your debt early.